ItradeLQ/network-file-shares-and-permissions/README.md

 Login back as that user in Client-1 and try to access the Accounting share file in \DC-1.
 </p>
 <br />

+We've reach the end of this tutorial.
+Hope you enjoyed the tutorial!